Health Care Hero Awards

 Representative Philip Cortez (D-San Antonio)

-- Awarded on November 4, 2021 for his outstanding contributions to and support of children’s healthcare initiatives
+– Awarded on November 4, 2021, for his outstanding contributions and support of children’s healthcare initiatives.

 Senator Lois Kolkhorst (R-Brenham)

-- Awarded on November 16, 2022 for her work as the senate sponsor of House Bill 133, which extends Medicaid coverage for moms from two months to six months after childbirth
+Awarded on November 16, 2022, for her work as the senate sponsor of House Bill 133, which allows moms to keep their Medicaid coverage for six months after childbirth as opposed to two months.

 Senator Joan Huffman (R-Houston)

-- Awarded on November 22, 2021 for her championing House Bill 1616, which creates a voluntary, expedited pathway to licensure for qualified physicians who wish to practice in multiple states through the Interstate Medical Licensure Compact
+Awarded on November 22, 2021, for her service as the senate sponsor of House Bill 1616, which creates a voluntary, expedited pathway to licensure for qualified physicians who wish to practice in multiple states through the Interstate Medical Licensure Compact.

-- Bill created in response to the COVID-19 pandemic’s dramatic increase in the use and acceptance of telemedicine by both health care providers and patients and to ensure that Texans have access to qualified physicians throughout the country
+– The bill was created in response to the COVID-19 pandemic’s dramatic increase in the use and acceptance of telemedicine by both health care providers and patients.

 Representative Toni Rose (D-Dallas)

-- Joint authored House Bill 290, which eliminates repeated income checks that often cause eligible children to lose Medicaid coverage
+– Jointly authored House Bill 290, which eliminates repeated income checks that often cause eligible children to lose Medicaid coverage.

 Representative Donna Howard (D-Austin)